School Science Lessons

 Both natural and synthetic gums may be used for glues, stiffening and in foods.

-Gum trees usually refers to Eucalyptus.
+Gum trees usually refers to Eucalyptus species.

 3.0.1 Polymers